 A network is a group of computers that can communicate with one another.
 It can be as small as two computers, or as large as billions of devices.

-In online forums people can ask questions or contribute to a discussion by leaving a comment.
-Online forums exist on thousands of topics.
+Online forums provide people with the opportunity to ask questions or contribute to a discussion by leaving a comment.
+Thousands of topics are covered by online forums.
 They are useful for building online communities and bringing people together with similar interests.
 Moderated forums are the safest to use.

 open source software

 Open source software makes programming code available to users so they can read it, make changes (in line with the licensing agreement), and build new versions of the software incorporating those changes.

 Peer-to-peer applications run on a personal computer or other digital device and share files, such as music or videos, with other online users.
 Peer-to-peer networks connect individual computers together to share files instead of having to go through a central server.

 Phishing is when emails — often claiming to be from a bank, online retailer or credit card company — are sent from false email addresses to try to obtain people's personal information.